See what low lift, high impact really means

 (Cortes, Fricke, Loeb, Song & York, 2019) This study compares the effects of an early childhood text-messaging...

-Learn how two organizations are boosting child development by supporting the caregivers that serve young children.
+Learn how two organizations are boosting child development by supporting the caregivers that serve young children through ParentPowered.

 Learn how West Contra Costa Unified School District strengthened their home-school connections through low-tech family engagement

 For Jumpstart, achieving kindergarten readiness means using data for continuous improvement.
-Which is one of the reasons they partner with Ready4K.
+Which is one of the reasons they partner with ParentPowered.

-This is the story of how a small team with a clear focus, and an unwavering commitment to helping Tennessee children grow and thrive, achieved the extraordinary
+Discover how a small team with an unwavering commitment to helping Tennessee children thrive achieved the extraordinary amidst the chaos of COVID through partnership with ParentPowered.

 One step at a time: The effects of an early literacy text messaging program for parents of preschoolers